 Ystad: A lovely medieval coastal town.
 It is approximately 40-50 minutes by train from Lund.
-Ystad is known for its well-preserved old town with half-timbered houses and cobblestone streets.
+Ystad is known for its good-preserved old town with half-timbered houses and cobblestone streets.
 It gained fame as the setting for the Kurt Wallander detective novels.
 Explore its monasteries, churches, and museums.
 The town features a peaceful, historical atmosphere.

-Tailor your outings to fit your schedule.
+Tailor your excursions to fit your schedule.

 A full day (6-8 hours) suits exploring main attractions in Malmö, Helsingborg, or Ystad.
 You enjoy a leisurely pace.